My heart is broken, as I've recently lost my beloved canine companion, Fiona. She lives on in my heart - always.

 Last summer the art journaling bug bit me.
 Although I devote my weekday art time to my writing and illustrating, I've been squeezing art journaling into the weekends.
-This spread is my favorite so far.
-It's a combination of collage, drawing, several painting techniques, and text.
+With this recent spread, I've finished my third journal.
+"Stewarding Mice" is a combination of collage, drawing, several painting techniques, and text.

 To see more of my art journaling, go to the MY ART page then select art journaling